Kenton Charles Tekulve

 Bespectacled submariner Kent Tekulve pitched in over 1,000 games at the major league level, all in relief.
 In sixteen big league seasons, spent mostly with the Pittsburgh Pirates, he recorded 184 saves.

 Tekulve's save total dropped to 21 in 1980, but he made the All-Star team for the only time in his career.
-Early in the 1985 season, he was dealt across the state to the Philadelphia Phillies for Al Holland.
+Early in the 1985 season, he was dealt across the state to the Philadelphia Phillies in return for Al Holland.
 He spent nearly four years in Philly before ending his career with the Cincinnati Reds in 1989.

 When Tekulve retired, he had made 1,050 relief appearances, a record at the time; Jesse Orosco broke that mark in 1999.
 He still holds the major league record for the most games as a pitcher without making a start.
 A certified workhorse, he appeared in 90 or more games in three separate seasons.
-As of 2008, the only other pitchers to accomplish this are Mike Marshall (also 3 times), Wayne Granger, and Salomon Torres.
+As of 2019, the only other pitchers to accomplish this are Mike Marshall (also 3 times), Pedro Feliciano, Wayne Granger, and Salomon Torres.

 On the mound, Tekulve's repertoire included a sinker, a slider, and a slow curve that he used as a changeup.